New York Construction Accident Lawyer

 Witness statements add another layer of validation.
 Obtain contact information and recorded statements from anyone who witnessed the accident.
 Written or video statements detailing what they saw can corroborate your account of the incident.

-Lastly, request workplace safety reports from your employer.
+Request workplace safety reports from your employer.
 These reports may include information about previous safety inspections, any hazards identified, and the employer’s compliance with safety regulations.
-Such documents can highlight any lapses in safety protocols that contributed to your injury.

 Undocumented workers injured in construction accidents have the same rights to legal protection and compensation as documented workers.
 They are eligible for workers’ compensation benefits, including medical expenses and lost wages.
 Undocumented workers should report the injury to their employer and file a workers’ compensation claim to pursue compensation.